 - Gang activity

 To search for driving records, you must do a driving history search.

 Have you ever had to look for criminal records online?
 How easy was it?
-Was your search online or did you call the courthouse? was the information you recieved correct?
+Was your search online or did you call the courthouse?
+Was the information you received correct?
 There are lots of reasons that people search for criminal records and backgrounds, and your account could make it easier for others.